 Children and Pets

 Epilepsy: Another hereditary disorder, this causes seizures.
 It cannot be cured but it can be controlled with medication.
-Pugs that suffer from Epilepsy can live long healthy lives with proper management.
+Shibas that suffer from Epilepsy can live long, healthy lives with proper management.

-Pateller Luxation: This is a common condition in smaller dogs.
-This occurs when the patella (knee cap) does not line up properly with the Tibia and or Femur.
-This causes the knee cap to slip in and out of place causing minor to severe pain.
-This is a condition that occurs at birth but the symptoms may not appear until much later in a more mature dog.
-The rubbing of the knee cap can lead to arthritis or degenerative joint disease.
+Patellar Luxation: This is a common condition in smaller dogs.
+This occurs when the Patella (knee cap) does not line up properly with the Tibia and/or Femur.
+This causes the kneecap to slip in and out of place causing minor to severe pain.
+This is a condition that occurs at birth but the symptoms may not appear until much later in the life of a dog.
+The rubbing of the kneecap can lead to arthritis or degenerative joint disease.
 Minor luxation causes brief lameness in that leg while major luxation is when it can no longer be aligned manually and may require surgery to correct it.

 Chylothorax: This condition occurs when liquid accumulates in the chest cavity making it difficult for him to breath and eat, and he becomes lethargic.
 This can be caused by an underlying condition and should be seen by a vet for diagnosis.
 Treatments include removing the fluid, diet, and in some cases surgery.

 Tail Chasing/Spinning: This is an unusual concern that goes beyond an occasional spin to catch their tail.
-When a dog chases his tail obsessively and loses interest in eating or drinking and chases his tail for hours on end and attempts to get him to stop fail.
+When a dog chases his tail obsessively and loses interest in eating or drinking, and he’s chasing his tail for hours on end and any attempts to get him to stop fail, that’s how you know your dog may have this condition.
 This can be treated with phenobarbital either alone or in conjunction with other medications.

-Shiba Inu are an active breed that needs a physical outlet for their energy.
-A good hour long walk each day, plenty of playing fetch or frisbee and just romping around the yard will be good outlets for him.
+Shiba Inus are an active breed that needs a physical outlet for their energy.
+A good hour-long walk each day, plenty of playing fetch or frisbee, and just romping around the yard will be good outlets for him.
 His size makes him able to live in apartments but he really would do better in a home with a fenced yard.
-It is advisable that you never let him off leash as he could chase a small animal or run off and may or may not listen to you to return, it is better to not take that chance.
-Speaking of leashes, most Shibas really dislike collars and leashes, they see it as a means of restraint.
-It will take time and patience to leash strain them, this is a must.
+It is advisable that you never let him off his leash as he could chase a small animal or run off and may or may not listen to you when you call him; it is better to not take that chance.
+Speaking of leashes, most Shibas really dislike collars and leashes and they see it as a means of restraint.
+It will take time and patience to leash train them, but it’s a must.

-Early socialization with people and other dogs will help him to get along better with them.
-He will still be suspicious with strangers.
+Early socialization with people and other dogs will help him get along better with them.
+He will still be suspicious of strangers but socializing will help with their behavior.
 Early experiences with other dogs and plenty of them will help him be less aggressive towards other dogs.

 Puppy kindergarten is highly recommended along with other training courses.
 He is very intelligent and capable of doing many things.
-Give him plenty of mental exercises to challenge him and you will see just how intelligent he is and why he is a free thinker.
+Give him plenty of exercise, both mental and physical, to challenge him and you will see just how intelligent he is and why he is a free thinker.
 Providing the physical and mental stimulation he craves will help keep him happy, healthy, and a better companion all around.

-As with any dog purchase high quality, nutrient dense dog food.
-Ask your Veterinarian what food and blend would be best suited for your dog.
-Factors such as age, size, activity level will make a difference on what kind of food he needs and how much.
-Typically, Poms will need 1/2 cup to 1½ cups of dry food a day.
-It is recommended that that amount be divided into two separate meals, one in the morning and one at night.
+As with any dog, purchase high quality, nutrient dense dog food.
+Ask your veterinarian what food blend would be best suited for your dog.
+Factors such as age, size, and activity level will make a difference on what kind of food he needs and how much.
+Typically, Shiba Inus will need 1 cup to 2 cups of dry food a day.
+It is recommended that that amount is divided into two separate meals, one in the morning and one at night.